adhirajghosh/ViPE/README.md

 3. Add HuggingFace page if available
 4. Refactor chatgpt, chatgpt_run and genius to one folder called lyric_canvas?
 5. Remove .sh files
+6. When we deploy, we should change to Hazel1994/vipe
  -----------------
 ## 🦾 Updates
 ## 🗄 Code Structure